On Board the Oceana Ranger: Overview

 In 2010, Oceana studied the seabeds of the Western Mediterranean and participated in the European LIFE + Indemares project, providing information about the Seco de los Olivos seamount, in the Alboran Sea.

-In 2011 the Oceana Ranger will cross the Mediterranean and Atlantic to document the underwater canyons and mountains of Southwestern Europe.
+In 2011 the Oceana Ranger crossed the Mediterranean and the Atlantic waters to document the underwater canyons and mountains of Southwestern Europe.